Apeman (song): Promo video

 A colour promo video made for the song was filmed at Hampstead Heath, the same location used for the cover picture of the album The Kinks Are the Village Green Preservation Society.
 The video featured the band's newly recruited pianist John Gosling dressed up as an ape.
 The Kinks guitarist Dave Davies said of this, "It was [manager] Grenville [Collins] who thought we should use a piano and keyboards.
 So John Gosling joined thinking that, 'Hey man, I've hit it big!'
 We very quickly brought him down to earth.
 He was Lola for that song and then an ape [for 'Apeman']."

 Reception

 Upon release in Britain, the NME called the song "a very commercial disc with an irresistible hook chorus".
 Record Mirror said: "As ever, Ray [Davies] has something to say.
 As ever The Kinks do a thoroughly professional, style-changing job."
-After its US release, Billboard praised the song as "an easy-beat calypso rocker with a clever lyric."
+After its US release, Billboard praised the song as "an easy-beat calypso rocker with a clever lyric".
+Record World said that "Ray Davies and co. have a natural with this calypso-flavored cut from their new album complete with bird noises and other interesting effects."
+Cash Box called it "a satirical pop venture whose sound and lyrics should reap the benefits of AM and FM exposure to thrust it toward the charts".

 In 2018, The Telegraph named "Apeman" as the second-greatest song by Ray Davies and the Kinks, calling it "Ostensibly a satire on hippy culture [...]
 Although the reggae-infused piano on the track is still delicious more than 40 years later, the combination of Ray Davies's faux-Caribbean accent and his 'apeman' references are not exactly politically correct these days."